 History of the Sandhills Area Foundation

-The Sandhills Area Foundation (SAF) is a public charity, and our mission is to enhance the quality of life in Cherry County through the use of contributed funds entrusted to our stewardship.
-The SAF is the heartbeat of Cherry County, and we bring people and resources together to improve the quality of life for all residents.
-Our steady growth is driven by the generosity, ideas and beliefs of donors that together we can make a lasting impact on the lives of the people who live and work in Cherry County.
+The Sandhills Area Foundation (SAF) is a public charity whose mission is to financially support area development and to accept and administer funds that meet the present and future needs of Cherry County residents.
+Our purpose is to provide funding for scholarships, as well as social, charitable and educational projects that encourage community involvement and promote charitable giving.
+Our steady growth is driven by the generosity, ideas and beliefs of donors that together we can make a lasting impact on the lives of the people who live, work and play in Cherry County.

 The Sandhills Area Foundation has been in existence since 1996, and like many new organizations, it started off small and slow.
 The seed was planted by Cal Robinson of North Platte, when he spoke at a Valentine Rotary meeting in the spring of 1996.

 A committee was formed and laid the groundwork for the Foundation.
 Co-chairman were Bob Gustafson and Jan Lallman, and the committee included Bill Quigley, Lew Johnson, Mary Young, Frank Sibert and Kay Wells and others.
 From this group, officers were selected.
 The first president was Bob Gustafson, Kay Wells was the first secretary, and Mary Young was the first treasurer.

 In October 1996, Bob and Mary Kay Gustafson, Frank and Shirley Sibert, and Carl and Kay Wells became the first lifetime members by giving $2,000 each.
 These funds were used to kick off the Foundation, which has grown to over $1,600,000.